charlesreid1-toy-factory/adam-sandler/Readme.md

   3.7.13
 * 3.8.13
   3.9.13
+  pypy3.9-7.3.9
 ```

-In this example, there are 3 different versions of python (3.7, 3.8, 3.9) available
+In this example, there are multilpe versions of python installed and available
-via pyenv, with the "global" version being set to 3.8.13.
+via pyenv, with the global version being set to 3.8.13.

-Now, in the repository root, run this command to set up all 3 versions to be
-available for tox to use:
+To make multiple versions of Python available to use, use the `pyenv local` command
+to activate different versions locally:

 ```
 $ pyenv local 3.7.13 3.8.13 3.9.13 pypy3.9-7.3.9